 The most commonly used procedure before the 2005 law was Chapter 7.
-Under it, bankrupts must list all of their assets.
-Bankruptcy law makes some of these assets "exempt," meaning that debtors are allowed to keep them.
+Under it, bankrupts must list all their assets.
+Bankruptcy law makes some of these assets exempt, meaning that they are off-limits to creditors and the debtor is allowed to keep them.
 Asset exemptions are determined by the state in which the debtor lives.
 Most states exempt debtors' clothing, furniture, "tools of the trade," and some equity in a vehicle.
-In addition, nearly all states have homestead exemptions for equity in owner-occupied homes, which vary from a few thousand dollars to unlimited in six states, including Texas and Florida.
+In addition, nearly all states have homestead exemptions for equity in owneroccupied homes and these vary from a few thousand dollars to unlimited in six states, including Texas and Florida.
 Many states also allow debtors an unlimited homestead exemption if they are married, only one spouse files for bankruptcy, and they own their homes as "tenants by the entirety."
 Other states allow debtors to exempt assets by placing them in a trust before filing.
 Elias (2005) provides a list of asset exemptions by state.
-Under Chapter 7, debtors must give up all of their non-exempt assets, which are used to repay creditors.
-But they are not obliged to use any of their future income to repay.
+Under Chapter 7, debtors must use their non-exempt assets to repay creditors, but they are not obliged to use any of their future income to repay.

-Under the alternative procedure, Chapter 13, bankrupts are not obliged to give up any of their assets, but they must use part of their post-bankruptcy income to repay.
+Under the alternative procedure--Chapter 13, bankrupts are not obliged to repay from assets, but they must use part of their post-bankruptcy income to repay.
 Before the 2005 law, there was no pre-determined income exemption; instead, debtors who filed under Chapter 13 proposed their own repayment plans.
-They often proposed to repay an amount equal to the value of their non-exempt assets in Chapter 7 or, if all of their assets were exempt, then they proposed to repay a token amount.
+They often proposed to repay an amount equal to the value of their non-exempt assets in Chapter 7 or, if all of their assets are exempt, then they proposed to repay a token amount.
 Debtors were not allowed to repay less than the value of their non-exempt assets and, since they could file under Chapter 7, they had no incentive to offer more.
-Only the approval of the bankruptcy judge-not creditors-was required.
+Only the approval of the bankruptcy judge--not creditors--was required.

-The costs of filing for bankruptcy used to be low-about \$600 in Chapter 7 and \$1,600 in Chapter 13 as of 2001 (Flynn and Bermant, 2002).
-The punishment for filing was also low-bankrupts' names are made public and the bankruptcy filing appears on their credit records for 10 years.
+The costs of filing for bankruptcy were low--about \$600 in Chapter 7 and \$1,600 in Chapter 13 as of 2001 (Flynn and Bermant, 2002).
+The punishment for bankruptcy was also low--bankrupts' names are made public and the bankruptcy filing appears on their credit records for 10 years.
 Their access to credit falls and they may not be hired for certain types of jobs.
 In addition, bankrupts were not allowed to file again under Chapter 7 for six years (but they were allowed to file under Chapter 13 as often as every six months).

-To induce more bankrupts to file under Chapter 13 and repay from future income, U.S. bankruptcy law used to allow additional debt to be discharged under Chapter 13.
+In order to induce more bankrupts to file under Chapter 13 and repay from future income, U.S. bankruptcy law allowed additional debt to be discharged under Chapter 13.
 Debtors' car loans could be discharged to the extent that the loan principle exceeded the market value of the car.
 Also, debts incurred by fraud and cash advances obtained shortly before filing could be discharged in Chapter 13, but not in Chapter 7.
 These features were known as the Chapter 13 "super-discharge."
 Some bankrupts took advantage of the super-discharge by filing first under Chapter 7, where most of their debts were discharged, and then converting their filings to Chapter 13, where they proposed a plan to repay part of the additional debt covered by the super-discharge.
 This two-step procedure, known as filing a "Chapter 20," increased debtors' financial gain from bankruptcy relative to filing under either procedure by itself.